MOHAMED HESHAM KHALIL

 ABOUT

-Before attending Cambridge, Mohamed had a postgraduate-level certification in psychology from Harvard University and an interdisciplinary master’s degree in architecture, psychology, and applied neuroscience from the American University in Cairo.
+Before attending Cambridge, I had a postgraduate-level certification in psychology from Harvard University and an interdisciplinary master’s degree from the American University in Cairo.